CrypticT1tan/Time-Stop/README.md

 ## Contact
 For any questions, contact me at gavinkiosco@gmail.com or CrypticT1tan on GitHub.

+## Attribution
-Icon made by Freepik from www.flaticon.com
+Timer and Stopwatch Icons made by Freepik from www.flaticon.com